EliyaRabia/AndroidFacebook/README.md

 if u didn't close the app u can login again with the same user! , and also u can create how many users u want, they will all be saved until u refresh the page or close the app!

+### In case of problem
+Problems do not suppose to happend by in case we are prepared :) click on the menu in the right top corner of android studio -> build -> clean project. then click again on the menu -> build -> rebuild project.